 Freedom of Information Act - Information for staff

 However, this does not mean that you are now obliged to give away all the information for which you are asked.
-You should still not give out information relating to individuals.
 The University may still not be able to release information for a number of reasons, such as data protection, confidentiality, health and safety or to protect its commercial interests.

-- What does the Freedom of Information mean for me?
+What does the Freedom of Information Act mean for me?

-- As an individual you are entitled to access information from all sorts of public authorities, including those in Central Government, Local Government, the Police, the NHS and the University.
+- As an individual you are entitled to access information from public authorities subject to the Freedom of Information Act, including those in Central Government, Local Government, the Police, the NHS and the University.

 - As a University employee you need to be aware of the Act and be prepared to act quickly if you receive a request for information.
 You should also remember that you have a legal duty to help people to find the information they request.